Obtaining License by False Statement

 This section is quite broad in the sense that it captures any misrepresentation.
 The misrepresentation does not need to be one that is material to the application, nor does it have to be intended to deceive, or involve the misappropriation of the name of another person.

-There are also a number of possible flow-on implications to this.
+There are also possible flow-on implications to this.
 For example, there may be a possible lack of insurance coverage if you are involved in an accident and have a licence that is void under this section.
-There is also the possibility of being charged with additional offences of “drive whilst unlicenced” and/or “drive whilst never licence.”
+There is also the possibility of being charged with additional offences of “drive whilst unlicensed” and/or “drive whilst never licensed.”

-The maximum penalty if you are convicted of this offence is a fine of 20 penalty units.
-However, it is possible for a person who obtains a licence by a false declaration may also be charged under the fraud provisions of the Crimes Act.
+The maximum penalty if you are convicted of this offence is a fine of 20 penalty units ($3200).
+However, it is possible for a person who obtains a licence by a false declaration to be charged under the fraud provisions of the Crimes Act 1900.

-Regardless of how bad your traffic record is the court has discretion whether to record a conviction against you for the offence.
+Regardless of how bad your traffic record is, the court has discretion whether to record a conviction.
 If the court decides not to record a conviction, you will not be disqualified from driving.
-Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.
+Section 17 of the Crimes (Sentencing) Act 2005 allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.